kubedb/cli/docs/concepts/elasticsearch.md

 ### spec.doNotPause
-`spec.doNotPause` is an optional field that tells KubeDB operator that if this tpr is deleted, whether it should be reverted automatically.
+`spec.doNotPause` is an optional field that tells KubeDB operator that if this Elasticsearch object is deleted, whether it should be reverted automatically.
 This should be set to `true` for production databases to avoid accidental deletion.
 If not set or set to false, deleting a Elasticsearch object put the database into a dormant state.
 THe StatefulSet for a DormantDatabase is deleted but the underlying PVCs are left intact.
 This allows user to resume the database later.

 ### spec.monitor